 When people think of river otters, they think playful puppy of the sea.
-Energetic, enthusiastic, shooting back and forth in the water in tight, acrobatic circles.
-Or hopping above ground with tiny, hurried steps toward prey (You might think urchins on the belly too, but that would be a sea otter, not a river otter).
+Energetic, enthusiastic, torpedoing back and forth in acrobatic circles.
+Or hopping above ground with tiny, hurried steps toward prey (You might think urchins on the belly, but that would be a sea otter, not a river otter).
 Those images are all true and all practice for one thing only: killin’.

 This return to its native lands has had a cost.
 In some locations, nature was able to “close the gap” and maintain equilibrium without the presence of the predatory otter.Simply bringing them back into the mix upset this adapted balance.
 Most of the otters’ chief predators, save foxes and coyotes, have also vanished from many waterways, giving this voracious species an unnatural advantage.